Located in subregion/area: Côte des Blancs / Val du Petit Morin

 - Ulysse Collin (RM) is one of the small growers in the entire Champagne region who has established itself the fastest as a top name after starting to produce their own Champagnes.
 Has 8.7 ha of vineyards in Congy and Vert-Toulon (“Vert-la-Gravelle”), but not the entire vineyard area is used for Champagnes under the own label, at least not so far.
 The Champagne are produced in a quite concentrated style, but still have a lot of freshness and fine balance, and they are given a rather distinct oak treatment (about one year), but it is an oak barrel treatment that doesn’t give an oxidative result and that ends up in very fruity Champagnes.
 Since the 2008 vintage, the range has consisted only of vineyard-designated varietal Champagnes.
 Les Roises is a Chardonnay from Congy.
 Les Enfers (which I so far haven’t seen a Champagne from) is also in Congy.
 Les Pierrières is a Chardonnay from Vert-Toulon.
-Les Maillons is a Pinot Noir from the Sézanne are.
+Les Maillons is a Pinot Noir from Barbonne-Fayel in the Sézanne area, further to the south.
 From the 2011 vintage, Les Maillons has also been produced as a rosé.
 Ulysse Collin owns 2.5 ha of the total 6 ha in Les Maillons.
 On Ulysse Collin’s bottles, the vintage is indicated with a code on the back label, since they haven’t always spent enough time on the yeast to formally be a vintage Champagne.

 Olivier Collin is the man behand Ulysse Collin, and 2001-2003 he was training under Anselme Selosse.
 In 2003, he retook 4.5 ha of vineyards that had been leased out during several years (to Pommery), with the aim to produce his own Champagnes from the family domaine.
 Due to frost problems in the 2003 vintage, 2004 was the first vintage under his own label.
 The first Champagne was called Blanc de Blancs Extra Brut, originated from the Les Perrières vineyard, and the 2004 was released in the autumn of 2007.
 In 2005, he got back an additional 4.2 ha of vineyards (also from Pommery) that had been been leased out by members of the family.
 A Blanc de Noirs was added in the 2006 vintage, and originated from the Les Maillons vineyard.
 From the 2008 vintage, the former non-vineyard-designated Champagnes disappeared from the range.